apache/iotdb/docs/Development.md

 #### Pull Request

-1. Fork the Github repository at https://github.com/apache/incubator-iotdb if you haven’t already
+1. Fork the Github repository at https://github.com/apache/incubator-iotdb if you haven’t done already
 2. Clone your fork, create a new branch, push commits to the branch.
 3. Consider whether documentation or tests need to be added or updated as part of the change, and add them as needed.
 Run all tests with [How to test](https://github.com/thulab/iotdb/wiki/How-to-test-IoTDB) to verify that the code still compiles, passes tests.